 Scott has an esteemed career in the renewable energy sector, having held leadership positions at First Solar, Inc. and Glasstech Solar, Inc. At present he is the CEO and co-founder of New Energy Capital Partners, a New-England-based company with investments in biofuels, renewable power and onsite cogeneration assets.

 He has also worked as CEO of Conflict Management Group, which merged with Mercy Corps in 2004, and dean of the Tucker Foundation at Dartmouth College.

-When not working, Scott spends his time cycling, cross-country skiing and reading.
+When not working, Scott spends his time bicycling, cross-country skiing, and reading.